mechalas/hue-control/README.md

 This command performs a touchlink action, which adds the closest ZigBee light within range to the bridge.
 This method can be used to add lights that don't show up in a search (via `light-add`), even when providing the target light's serial number.
 The light must be powered on.

-> Care should be taken to ensure the closest ZigBee light not already on the bridge is the target light.
-Moving it as close to the bridge as possible before doing a touchlink is strongly recommended.
+> Care should be taken to ensure the ZigBee light closest to the bridge is the desired light.

 ----